-Good communication is the backbone of any relationship, yes.
-No, you don’t have to act like that special breed of weirdo couples who never ever argue or get on one another’s nerves.
-Rather, couples need to argue and attack the issues at hand without getting defensive, digging up the past and throwing it in the other’s face, dismissing a partner’s experience, or any other such caustic habit.
+Good communication is the backbone of any relationship.
+No, you don’t have to act like that special breed of weirdo couples who seems to never ever argue or get on one another’s nerves (trust us, they do).
+Rather, you need to argue and attack the issues at hand without getting defensive, digging up the past and throwing it in the other’s face, dismissing a partner’s experience, or any other such caustic habit.
 Does this take work?
 You bet your sweet khakis it does.
 But it’s worth it.

 6. Always Be Flexible

 A good rule to consider: think about a secret signal or code to share with your partner.
 Yes, this will make you feel like spies which is always cool.
 But it also helps if one person needs to ask for a time-out during an argument or needs to leave a party where they feel uncomfortable.
-When the word or phrase is said, it means “No questions, we have to stop — or leave.”
+Maybe it’s Tabasco.
+Maybe it’s Kookamunga.
+Whatever the case, when the word or phrase is said, it’s a shared signal that says “No questions, we have to stop — or leave.”
 The couple can figure out later if the time-out was warranted, or if one party was overreacting.
 But the agreement can give couples space to gain perspective.
 In the end, it’s about trust and being considerate.

 11. Play Tennis, Not Catch

 Many of us get defensive (Me?
 Defensive?
 How dare you!).
 It’s a learned behavior — and one that can be very difficult to fight.
 But it’s incredibly damaging and leads to a lot of resentment and communication issues in a marriage.

 According to Anthony Chambers, Ph.D., Chief Academic Officer of The Family Institute and Director of the Center for Applied Psychological and Family Studies at Northwestern University, the way to think about defensiveness is you’re not being receptive to your partner’s feedback.